 Restoration and Charles X: 1814-1830

-Downfall of Napoleon, resulting in restoration of monarchy.
-The wealthy class made a comeback and reinstated King Charles X. As a result, they tried to bring back what they were familiar with before Napoleon’s time - feminine, inviting, decorative.
+The downfall of Napoleon, resulting in restoration of the monarchy.
+The wealthy class made a comeback and reinstated King Charles X. As a result, they tried to bring back what they were familiar with before Napoleon’s time – feminine, inviting, decorative.

 Defining qualities Softer take on the Empire style